-- Gross Income: total pay someone gets before any taxes or deductions are taken - Net Income: Take home pay - Standard Rate of Tax (usually about 20%) - Gross Tax: Total tax owing to the government before credits - Tax Credits: Money deducted from the gross tax - Tax Payable: Tax that you actually pay b) Answering Questions:
+- Gross Income: total pay someone gets before any taxes or deductions are taken - Net Income: Take home pay or pay that we get after all taxes and deductions - Rates Of Tax: Higher Rate (usually about 42%) and Standard Rate (usually about 20%) - Standard Rate Cut-Off Point: Anything you earn up to this is taxed at the standard rate of tax - Gross Tax: Total tax owing to the government before credits are deducted - Tax Credits: Money deducted from the gross tax - Tax Payable: Tax that you actually pay - Statutory Deductions: Payments that you have to make to the government e.g. income tax (P.A.Y.E.) - Non-statutory Deductions: Voluntary deductions that somebody pays e.g.s trade union fees or health insurance b) Answering Questions:

-- The guestions are nearly always made up of 3 parts: - Part 1: Calculation of Gross Tax - Part 2: Calculation of Tax Payable using the equation Tax Paid = Gross Tax - Tax Credits - Part 3: Working out Net Income by taking off all deductions including Tax Paid.
+- The questions are nearly always made up of 3 parts: - Part 1: Calculation of Gross Tax by adding...
+Tax @ Lower Rate + Tax @ Higher Rate - Part 2: Calculation of Tax Payable using the equation Tax Paid = Gross Tax Tax Credits - Part 3: Working out Net Income by taking off all deductions including Tax Paid, USC and PRSI (See below), Union Fees, Health Insurance etc.